 Finally, Knuckles and Rouge hunt for the Master Emerald pieces, Chaos Emeralds, and Door Keys, hidden throughout massive complex levels that will truly tax you with simple-to-tragically-difficult hints at hand.
 Collect your items in record time to catch bonus points with it.
-The vast variety of levels has to be admired at the very least, although the pace can sometimes jolt a bit – one moment you’re zipping along as Sonic, the next you’re slowing it down a tad as Knuckles looking to treasure.
-And another bad point that was carried along with the conversion, is that Knuckles and Rouge’s levels are a bit too complex, but then again you can’t have a totally easy game can you?
-EH IGN?
+The vast variety of levels has to be admired at the very least, although the pace can sometimes jar a bit – one moment you’re zipping along as Sonic, the next you’re slowing down a tad as Knuckles looking for treasure.
+Another issue that was carried along with the conversion, is that Knuckles and Rouge’s levels are still a bit too complex… but then again you can’t have a totally easy game can you?

 This part of the game is abso-bloody-lutely genius.
-You start off with an egg in a standard Chao Garden to hatch, when it does, you’re left with a hungry baby blob.
+You start off with an egg in a standard Chao Garden to hatch – when it does, you’re left with a hungry baby blob.
 That’s your new friend.
-You can train him/her/it/whatever by supplying it with Chaos Drives from enemies, or animals littered within the levels elsewhere.
-Giving your chao certain colour-coded animals/Drives ups their abilities in a certain area – Power, Run, Fly, Swim.
-Your chao also has two new bars – Mood and Belly.
-And giving your pet nuts from the garden will increase their stamina bar too.
+You can train it by supplying Chaos Drives taken from enemies, or animals found within the levels.
+Giving your Chao certain colour-coded items increases their abilities in a certain area – Power, Run, Fly, Swim.
+Your Chao also has two new bars – Mood and Belly.
+So you now have a way to keep a closer eye their hunger levels.
+Giving your pet nuts from the garden will increase their stamina bar as well.

-Pit your Chao against others in three tournaments open to you, and then you sit in the sidelines while your chao is battling for a prize.
-At one point, your chao may not even want to fight anymore, by sitting down, leaving itself open to a beaten-in head.
-You gotta encourage it by repeatedly tapping A or else your Chao’s head’s gonna hurt.
+Pit your Chao against others in three tournaments open to you, and then sit in the sidelines while your Chao battles for a prize.
+At one point, your Chao may not even want to fight anymore and sit down, leaving itself open to a kick in the head.
+You’ve got to encourage it by repeatedly tapping A, or else your Chao’s gonna suffer.
 Annoying sometimes, perhaps, but oh-so ingenious.

-You can teach your chao abilities at the Chao Kindergarten – a pre-school, if you like.
-There, you can check it up with the doctor, talk to the principal, take it to a classroom to make it learn a new pointless-but-novel ability like playing the trumpet, or head for the Chao Black Market, where you can purchase special chao items with your rings.
+You can also teach your Chao abilities at the Kindergarten.
+There, you can check it in with the doctor, talk to the principal, take it to a classroom to make it learn a new pointless-but-novel ability (like playing the trumpet), or head for the Black Market, where you can purchase special items with your rings.
 When your Chao grows up, depending on which character you use, it will grow to become a Hero or Dark Chao.
 Choice!